manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 Defines how many "jobs" can be in the queue at the same time.
 Unlimited by default.

 In most cases "job" means one query to a single local index (plain index or a disk chunk of a real-time index), i.e. if you have a distributed index consisting of 2 local indexes or a real-time index which has 2 disk chunks a search query to either of them will mostly put 2 jobs to the queue and then the thread pool whose size is defined by [threads](../Server_settings/Searchd.md#threads) will process them, but in some cases if the query is too complex more jobs can be created.
-Changing this setting recommended when [max_connections](../Server_settings/Searchd.md#max_connections) and [thread](../Server_settings/Searchd.md#threads) are not enough to find a balance between the desired performance and load on the server.
+Changing this setting is recommended when [max_connections](../Server_settings/Searchd.md#max_connections) and [threads](../Server_settings/Searchd.md#threads) are not enough to find a balance between the desired performance and load on the server.

 ### listen_backlog